czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

   - The current remainder is held in a register initialized with the first `r` bits of the message
   - If the MSB of the current remainder is `1`, then XOR the current remainder with the divisor; if the MSB is `0`, then do nothing
   - Shift the current remainder 1 bit to the left and shift in the next message bit
-  - Faster to shift more bits at a time using a table of precomputed checksums
+  - Faster to shift more bits at a time using a table of pre-computed checksums

 - CRC: Polynomial View